-Daily life with a prolapsed disc can sometimes be extremely difficult, and simple tasks like washing dishes can often seem like monumental tasks.
+Daily life with a prolapsed disc can sometimes be extremely difficult and simple tasks like washing dishes can often seem like monumental tasks.
 With careful planning, however, you can minimize symptoms of your prolapsed disc and maintain a normal life with less disruption and discomfort.
 Read on to learn helpful tips for managing your prolapsed disc symptoms and what treatments are available to provide you with lasting relief.

-Some tips for keeping symptoms to a minimum include:
+Some tips for keeping prolapsed disc symptoms to a minimum include:

-- Take frequent rests – Everyone knows that they should rest when they’re feeling tired, but being proactive and taking a quick break before you reach that point can make the difference between an enjoyable day out and having to go home early.
+- Take frequent breaks.
+Everyone knows that you should rest when you’re feeling tired, but being proactive and taking a quick break before you reach that point can make the difference between an enjoyable day out and having to go home early.
 If you get the opportunity, rest for a moment when you’re going about your daily activities, even if you’re not feeling significant symptoms.
 This can help you avoid being forced to take a break later when it’s less convenient.

-- Plan your day with activity level in mind – One way to avoid aggravating your condition is to spread activities evenly throughout the day.
-For example, if you have ten tasks for the day, five of which are more physically demanding, alternate these five with the less demanding tasks or change them to a different day to avoid exerting yourself for a long period of time.
+- Plan your day with activity level in mind.
+One way to avoid aggravating your condition is to spread activities evenly throughout the day.
+For example, if you have 10 tasks for the day, five of which are more physically demanding, alternate these five with the less demanding tasks or change them to a different day to avoid exerting yourself for a long period of time.

-- Stretch daily – Integrating a stretching routine into your day can help you loosen your back muscles and keep them from pulling excessively on the spine, as well as help you move better in general.
-In fact, many physicians often recommend stretching as a non-invasive treatment for a prolapsed disc.
+- Stretch daily.
+Integrating a stretching routine into your day can help you loosen your back muscles and keep them from pulling excessively on the spine, as well as help you move better.
+In fact, many doctors often recommend stretching as a noninvasive treatment for a prolapsed disc.

 Treatments for a prolapsed disc